omkz/briefcake/README.md

-# SJABLOON README

-Thanks for using Sjabloon to get a flying start with your new Ruby on Rails project! 🎊

 ## Quickstart guide
 There are a few steps you have to do manually.
 See below this quickstart for more in depth information on various features of Sjabloon.